Subscribe to our newsletter.

 Click HERE for list of South Korean Global 500 Companies.

 Contact South Korean government officials.

 Contact International Organizations.

-We are a group of volunteers and we are always looking for volunteers who have the compassion to help Korean dogs!
+We are always looking for volunteers who have the compassion to help Korean dogs!
 Below are just some of the volunteer opportunities: